The use of mobile phones has increased exponentially over the past decade and has become increasingly central to people’s everyday lives1.

 How to stop phubbing your child

-Phubbing by parents increases teenagers’ chances for phone addiction, among other negative effects.
+Phubbing by parents increases teenagers’ chances of phone addiction, among other negative effects.

 To curb phubbing, parents can follow these steps.